RakhithJK/PHPMailer-wiki/Using-Gmail-with-XOAUTH2.md

 PHPMailer 5.2.11 added support for [Google's XOAUTH2](https://developers.google.com/gmail/xoauth2_protocol) SMTP & IMAP authentication mechanism.
 Using it is *very* complicated compared with other auth mechanisms, so this page is here to tell you what you need to do.

 ##Background
-This mechanism replaces the usual username and password combination that allows you to authenticate against an SMTP server, which will then allow you to send messages through it.
-Since December 2014, gmail has made this their preferred method of connecting to gmail, for both sending and receiving email, and deprecated other systems.
+The XOAUTH2 mechanism replaces the usual username and password combination that allows you to authenticate against an SMTP server, which will then allow you to send messages through it.
+In December 2014 Google made this their preferred method of authenticating for Gmail for both sending and receiving email, and deprecated other systems.
 If you're not using XOAUTH2, you may experience authentication failures as described in [the troubleshooting guide](https://github.com/PHPMailer/PHPMailer/wiki/Troubleshooting).
 You will usually only need to set it up once for your PHP app (not each time you need to send a message), and while it's possible to share the same config across multiple apps, much of the supposed security improvement provided by OAuth stems from using separate client configs for each place you use it, so it's perfectly reasonable to create multiple Client IDs using the process shown below.

 There is an earlier version of this system called `XOAUTH` (which Gmail also supports), but PHPMailer only supports the more recent `XOAUTH2`.